 So I built CPAP Analysis.
 Plug in your SD card.
 See the truth from bed.

 Health data is deeply personal.
-CPAP Analysis never sends your data anywhere.
+CPAP Analysis never sends your data to our servers.
 We literally can't see it.
-Everything is processed and stored locally on your iPhone.
+Everything is processed on your iPhone and synced through your private iCloud.

 Built by a CPAP user, for CPAP users.